Colocasia Black Magic: Black Elephant Ear Plant

 Colocasia New Looks and Style in Black!

 It is known as the “black elephant ear plant” or taro.
-Colocasia esculenta Black Magic brings the same durable, easy to grow, shapely form foliage plant, combined with new looks and style for the tropical landscape.
+Colocasia esculenta Black Magic brings the same durable, easy-to-grow, shapely form foliage plant combined with new looks and styles for the tropical landscape.

 Black Elephant Ear Plant: Spectacular Specimens Ebony-Red Stems